RockefellerArchiveCenter/bits_and_bytes/_posts/2022-05-05-moving-from-google-matomo-to-put-the-we-in-web-analytics.md

 excerpt_separator: <!--more-->
 ---

-We’re planning to transition from Google Universal Analytics to the Matomo platform.
+We’re planning to transition from Google Universal Analytics to Matomo Analytics.
 This decision came out of a collaborative process, so we’re laying out the why and how in today’s post.
 <!--more-->

 ## Why and How We Use Analytics